bolsozluk/bolsozluk/README.md

 | Lines of Code | 37,295 |

-## Katkı
+## Contribution

 To contribute, please create a fork and submit a pull request.
 Every accepted pull request is automatically deployed to bolsozluk.com.
+See the [CONTRIBUTING](CONTRIBUTING) for details.

-## Lisans
+## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) for details.